aosabook/500lines/sampler/README.md

     The evaluated log-PMF for draw `x`

     """
-    # Get the total number of events.
+    # Get the total number of events
     n = np.sum(x)

     # equivalent to log(n!)